CharlizeY/AI-term-1/README.md

 # AI-term-1
-Coding courseworks for MSc AI, including Computer Vision and Reinforcement Learning exercises.
+Coding coursework for Computer Vision and Reinforcement Learning, from MSc AI.